PratikPathak21/Java-Snake-and-Ball-Game/README.md

 # Java-Snake-and-Ball-Game
-A Snake Ball Game designed in Java using Javafx
+A Snake Blocks and Ball Game designed in Java using Javafx